plexsystems/sinker/README.md

 #### --sources and target flag (optional)

-A list of images to push to another repository can be specified with the `--sources` flag.
+A list of images can be specified with the `--sources` flag.
 Set the target with `--target`.

 ```shell
 $ sinker push -i busybox:latest,quay.io/coreos/prometheus-operator:v0.40.0 -t host.com/repo